Laixer/FunderMapsFrontend/README.md

 # License
 [(Back to top)](#About)

 This project uses the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
-Please have a look at the [LICENSE.md](LICENSE.md) for more details.
+Please have a look at the [LICENSE](LICENSE) for more details.